Mercedes-Benz Service A and Service B

-At some point in time, your Mercedes Benz will need to have a Scheduled service preformed.
+At some point in time, your Mercedes-Benz will need to have a Scheduled service preformed.
 Many vehicles now have a system integrated into it, called "FSS" which stands for "Flexible Service System".
 FSS was introduced in 1998 to help monitor when your vehicle is due for servicing.
 An algorithm calculates oil level, oil condition, engine speed, engine temperature, distance driven, and time since the last reset of the FSS indicator.
 Prior to your vehicle needing service, a maintenance indicator message will come up in the instrument cluster.
-This message may be displayed as a set of wrench's that temporarily replaces the odometer reading on start up or displays "Service A Due" or "Service B Due" in the information display in the instrument cluster.
+This message may be displayed as a set of wrenches that temporarily replaces the odometer reading on startup, or displays "Service A Due" or "Service B Due" in the information display in the instrument cluster.

 So what do all of these service letters mean?

 For vehicles with standard "FSS" service items are as follows:

 "Service A" is a minor inspection.
 This includes oil and filter change and resetting the maintenance indicator.
 In addition, an inspection of the brakes, battery, tires, operation of the entire wiper and washer system, interior and exterior vehicle illumination, operation of the hood releases and laches, and steering components including power steering components is performed.

 "Service B" consists of all the components of "Service A", but also includes inspection of the seat belt operation, visual inspection of all suspension components for wear or damage, further identification of any leaks, including hose damage, lubrication of throttle cables and components where applicable and inspection of the engine belts, pulleys and related components.